What is WEEE?

 The Clearabee telephone lines are open Monday to Friday between 9am and 5pm.

 If you change your mind or you cannot meet your collection slot, you can cancel your booking by replying to the confirmation email or emailing Clearabee on email@example.com with your booking reference number.

 Please note: Bookings can be made up to four weeks in advance.
 If you are unable to book a collection for a large electrical item please contact your local council to arrange a bulky waste collection or you can take your items to one of the NLWA reuse and recycling centres.

-Option 2: Small items – use a small electrical waste street container
+Option 2: Small items – take to a local recycling point

 Working with an organisation called European Recycling Platform (ERP), we have placed small WEEE banks across north London.
 These banks can recycle any electrical item that is small enough to fit in the chute, such as hairdryers and two-slice toasters.
 The size of most of the WEEE bank chute holes is 520mm x 510mm.